Quality improvement in primary care projects

 The Antimicrobial Use and Resistance in Australia (AURA) Surveillance System objective is to prevent and contain the risk of antimicrobial resistance for human health.
 This program reports on the use and appropriate prescription of antimicrobials in hospitals, aged care homes and the community.
 MedicineInsight data is used for the generation of the AURA 2017 report that will be made available on the Australian Commission on Safety and Quality in Health Care webpage.

 Hepatitis C educational and quality improvement program for general practice

 NPS MedicineWise is undertaking a project in general practice to support general practitioners in the diagnosis and management of patients with chronic hepatitis C infection.
-The project will focus on the appropriate use of medical tests and medicines, and a quality improvement program will be designed and developed as a result of the analysis from the MedicineInsight data that will be delivered to about 100 general practices across Australia.
+The project will focus on the appropriate use of medical tests and medicines, and a quality improvement program designed and developed as a result of the analysis from the MedicineInsight data will be delivered to about 100 general practices across Australia.

 Preventive cardio-metabolic health care in general practice for people living with HIV compared with the general population

 Human immunodeficiency virus (HIV) is an important health problem in Australia.
 People living with HIV have higher risks of developing cardiovascular disease.
 NPS MedicineWise is aiming to use MedicineInsight data to compare and identify gaps in the management of cardiovascular risk factors of people living with HIV.
 The results of the analysis will be used to develop an educational program for selected general practices treating people with HIV.
 Outcomes of the project will be made public on the NPS MedicineWise website.

 Optimising early end-of-life conversations and advance care planning in general practice (Stage 1)

 This project is investigating the feasibility of using MedicineInsight data to test indicators for patients near end of life, and if this data can be used to identify points for future intervention to improve advanced care planning in general practice.